Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Repackers

 The actual manufacturers usually make very large lots of the color additive.
-Repackers are companies that buy large quantities and then repack to sell in smaller amounts.
+Repackers are companies that buy large quantities and then repack it to sell in smaller amounts.

 When the larger package is opened by the repacker it LOSES its certification and must be RE-CERTIFIED by the FDA.